ThomasHAOD/system-reporter-app/codelog.md

 The final push to get the data displaying in the browser didn't present any significant challenge.
 Definitely not the prettiest, but this was supposed to be a bit of fun learning so that was achieved at least.

 Last thing I want to do is make a custom hook to tidy up app.js in the client a bit.

+Custom hook done and fixed a bug with the color of the ram usage bar, apparently switch statements aren't good for comparing more than one thing...duh.